 Measurement from [The Deep Space Climate Observatory] will be intercepted by ground stations and piped to NOAA’s Space Weather Prediction Center in Boulder, Colo.
 There, automated software will process the data within seconds and turn them into “actionable information,” … “It cannot be more than 5 minutes between measurement on the spacecraft and when an operator in Boulder picks up the phone or sends out an e-mail warning.”
 Protecting the Power Grid From Solar Storms, IEEE Spectrum, April 2013.

 So a message that comes from a satellite 1.5 million kilometers in space, and gets processed within seconds requires someone to pick up a phone or type up an email to get the information passed to those who need it?

 I hope not.

-This century, as a director of software development, we had this fancy new time tracking system that everyone had to use to record the work they did everyday.
+This century, as a director of software development, we had this fancy new time tracking system that everyone had to use to record the work they did every day.
 As a director, one would think I could just pull up and look at the results each day.
 Nope.
-Instead, the data was held by human resources and only passed to me and my fellow directors after the general manager and COO had first seen the data.
+Instead, the data was kept by the human resources department and only passed to me and my fellow directors after the general manager and COO had first seen the data.